openharmony/docs/en/application-dev/reference/apis/js-apis-tagSession.md

 Checks whether the tag is connected.

 > **NOTE**
 > This API is supported since API version 7 and deprecated since API version 9.
-You are advised to use [tagSession.isConnected](#tagsessionisconnected9).
+Use [tagSession.isConnected](#tagsessionisconnected9) instead.

 **System capability**: SystemCapability.Communication.NFC.Tag